srnag/Mask_and_Age_Classification/README.md

 **

 To-do list:
-* Collecting more data will improve model's accuracy.
+* Out of sample validation showed that the classification errors occur mostly in the old with mask class which usually gets classfied as young with mask.
+Collecting more data could potentialy improve model's accuracy on this error.
+Another possible solution is to have two classifiers instead of currently only one.
+The first classifier will classify between with_mask and without_mask, and the second one will classify between old and young.

 ## Inspiration